diogovalentte/mantium/README.md

   - Filter the mangas by name, and status (_reading, completed, dropped, on hold, plan to read, all_).
   - Order the mangas by name, last chapter read, last chapter upload, number of chapters, and unread (_shows unread mangas first, ordering by last upload chapter_), and reverse the sort.
   - Click to add a manga to Mantium.
-  - Set the dashboard configs like the number of columns in the dashboard.
+  - Set the dashboard configs like the display mode, number of columns in the dashboard, etc.

 # iFrame